unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ### Names

 A _symbol_ is a versatile token used in variable names (prefixed with `$`), function names, option names, and commonly as option values and variant keys.
+When used in a value position (as a variant key, expression operand, or an option value), a symbol evaluates to its name; thus behaving like a string literal without the delimiters.

 The symbol's definition is the same as XML's [NMTOKEN](https://www.w3.org/TR/xml/#NT-Nmtoken) which is used throughout the grammatical feature data [specified in LDML](https://unicode.org/reports/tr35/tr35-general.html#Grammatical_Features) and [defined in CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/grammar/index.html).

 ```
 Variable ::= '$' Symbol /* ws: explicit */
-Symbol ::= SymbolStart SymbolChar* /* ws: explicit */
 Symbol ::= SymbolChar+
 SymbolChar ::= [a-zA-Z] | [0-9] | "-" | "_" | "." | #xB7
              | [#xC0-#xD6] | [#xD8-#xF6] | [#xF8-#x2FF]